Skip to contentSkip to footer

 Layers that are active for the currently selected element are displayed as normal, while layers that do not contain styles for the selected element are dimmed.
 This way you can quickly see which parts of your layer structure you'll have to inspect.

-The element editor lets you change the style, computed style, attributes and dataset of the selected element, all synced between panes.
+The Editor lets you see and change the style, computed style, attributes, dataset and accessibility info of the selected element, all synced between panes.

 Style

-The style tab will parse your CSS and list all the selectors that have effect on your element, either directly or through inherited values.
-It will also show the styling for pseudo elements (like ::before and ::first-line) and pseudo classes (like :hover and :any-link), as well as @keyframe and @font-face declarations that are applied to the element.
+The Style tab shows all CSS that applies to the selected element.
+This includes styles from the element itself and inherited styles.
+It also shows the styling for pseudo elements (like ::before and ::first-line) and pseudo classes (like :hover and :any-link), as well as @keyframe and @font-face declarations that are applied to the element.

 Polypane automatically suggest associated values and custom properties.
-To select them, click them or use the arrow keys and enter to apply.
-As you hover over suggestions, a live preview is shown.
+Use the up/down arrow keys to go through the suggestions and press enter to apply them.
+As you hover or focus suggestions, a live preview is shown.

 When hovering over a block of CSS, checkmarks before each rule are shown.
 Clicking the checkmark will disable this CSS rule until you click them again or reload the page.